Uninsured and Underinsured Motorists and Bicyclists

 Minimum Liability Insurance Isn’t Enough

 Take a look around you next time that you’re on the freeway.
 About 15 percent of the drivers around you are uninsured, and at least another 15 percent of them are underinsured.
 California only requires drivers to carry $15,000 of liability insurance for an accident involving one person and $30,000 total for an accident involving two or more people.
-In the event of a leg fracture that was caused by an uninsured or underinsured driver, $15,000 is wholly insufficient to cover your medical bills, especially if surgery will be required.
-Then there are the other damages that you’ll suffer that include lost time from work, pain and suffering and permanent impairment.
+In the event of even a leg fracture that was caused by an uninsured or underinsured driver — let alone a serious brain injury — $15,000 is wholly insufficient to cover medical bills, especially if surgery will be required.
+Plus, medical bills are far from the only economic cost of a bicycle crash — there are the other damages that you’ll suffer that include lost time from work, pain and suffering and permanent impairment.

 How UM and UIM Work